St. Vartan Park

 St. Vartan Park is a 2.76 acre public park in the Murray Hill neighborhood of Manhattan, New York City.
-Located on the block bounded by First Avenue, Second Avenue, and 35th and 36th streets, the park is named after the nearby St. Vartan Armenian Cathedral.
+Originally called St. Gabriel's Park, it is located on the block bounded by First Avenue, Second Avenue, and 35th and 36th streets.
+In the late 1930s, construction of the Queens–Midtown Tunnel resulted in the removal of a portion of the park for an approach roadway and the demolition of St. Gabriel Church, the park's namesake.
+The park was renamed in 1978 after St. Vartan Armenian Cathedral, which had opened across the street from the park in 1968.
 St. Vartan Park includes basketball and handball courts, a turf athletic field, a playground, and a garden.

 History

 Planning and construction

 The decision to create a new public park on the block bounded by First and Second avenues and 35th and 36th streets came from a recommendation made by the Small Parks Commission, an advisory committee appointed by New York City Mayor William Lafayette Strong in 1897 with the purpose of creating additional small parks and playgrounds.
 The new park, which was originally 2.947 acre in size, displaced an entire city block previously occupied by tenements.
 A resolution authorizing a park on this site was adopted by the New York City Board of Public Improvements in June 1901.
 In October 1901, Mayor Van Wyck approved an ordinance passed by the New York City Municipal Assembly to lay out a public park on the block and authorized the commencement of condemnation proceedings for property acquisition.
 The land for the park was obtained by the city in 1903, and a total amount of $1,028,000 was awarded to property owners as compensation for the taking of their land.

+The removal of tenements for the new park displaced 500 families and concerned leaders of Tammany Hall political organization, which considered the block to be a reliable source of votes for the Democratic party.
+This left only a single registered voter in the election district, who resided above the lumber yard he worked at opposite the site of the planned park.